Endangered baby right whale found dead on Florida beach

 The whales spend those months cruising through waters off the coast, sometimes coming within a couple hundred feet from beaches — which make them vulnerable to boaters and fishing vessels going in and out piers.

-Federal law prohibits people from harming the animals.
+Federal laws prohibit people from harming the animals.
 And people are supposed to remain at least 500 yards (460 meters) away from the whales.

 “If you’re in this area, please give these animals space,” said Allison Garrett, a NOAA spokesperson.
 “The rule is 500 yards — that’s five football fields.
 That includes people, boats, drones, paddle boards — everything.
 That’s the law.”